freyste/freyste.github.io/ongoing.md

 order: 2
 ---

 At any given time I try to have 3 projects I am working on.
-I've found this is the magic number for being able make significant incremental progress on each while still being to trade off between them for breaks.
+I've found this is the magic number of projects that's few enough to be able to make incremental progress on each while not being so few that I can't trade off between them for breaks.

 These three projects are selected at random from my overgrowing list of things I'd like to do.